The winner is announced

 In addition to its impact on human health, particulate matter can also have adverse effects on climate change and ecosystems.

-The Horizon Prize on materials for clean air will be awarded to the most affordable, sustainable and innovative design-driven material solution that can reduce the concentration of particulate matter in urban areas.
+The Horizon Prize on materials for clean air was awarded to the most affordable, sustainable and innovative design-driven material solution that can reduce the concentration of particulate matter in urban areas.